Portable generator transfer switches are an important part of any emergency power plan.

 - Expensive as compared to manual transfer switches.

-- Not recommended for portable generators.
-It’s not a whole house transfer switch for a portable generator.
+- It is not recommended for portable generators.
+It’s not a whole-house transfer switch for a portable generator.

 Conclusion: The choice between an automatic and manual transfer switch is mostly a matter of personal preference.

 Try thinking about what you need from your generator and how often you plan on using it, and that should be the deciding factor in choosing between one or the other.

 So long as you take all safety precautions into account, either switch type is fine.

 No matter which type of transfer switch you have, you should know that the best way to avoid accidentally causing electrical overloads is never to disconnect anything from a generator when it’s still running.

 This is why they rely on automatic switches.
 The only time you’ll need to do this with any regularity is when you’re using their internal motor for some other purpose and not powering something from the outlet.

 If you’re worried that you may not have been thorough enough in keeping track of whether or not your inverter‘s internal outlets were still on when you turned the machine off, the best thing to do is gather everything back together and plug it all in at once.
 If there are any problems, one of three things will occur: